dialvare/MicroShift-OSTreeSystems-blog/README.md

 ## Installing Fedora IoT
 The first steep will be installing the choosen Operating System in our machine.
 We can download the Fedora IoT image from the [official releases page](https://getfedora.org/en/iot/download/).
 In my case, I'm going to select the **Fedora 36: Installer ISO for x86_64** (the latest version at the time i'm writting this blogpost).

-Once downloaded the installer, we need to set up the machine to reboot and initialize from that ISO image.
+Once the installer is downloaded we need to set up the machine to reboot and initialize from that ISO image.
 Right after restarting the machine, we'll see the next screen.
 Select **Install Fedora-IoT 36**:

 <img src="https://github.com/dialvare/MicroShift-OSTreeSystems-blog/blob/main/Fedora%20IoT%20Installer.png" width="500" height="250">